Alberta Adolescent Recovery Centre: Controversy

 In 2007, Andrew Evans, a graduate and former counselor of the AARC's treatment program, who was no longer working at AARC at the time, relapsed on drugs and alcohol and murdered 33-year-old Nicole Parisien in Vancouver, BC.
 Evans beat and tortured her to death, disposing of her and evidence in a rolled up rug.
 Allegedly, Evans flew into a 'blind rage' after being unable to achieve erection.
 Evans was found guilty of second-degree murder and sentenced to life in prison with no chance of parole for ten years, but was released after seven years.

 After his release, AARC hired Evans as a quality assurance co-ordinator.
 In February 2019, Evans was scheduled to speak at a teacher's convention in Calgary on behalf of the AARC, but the session was cancelled after a complaint from an Alberta educator.
 Evans left his position at AARC in 2019 and no longer works there.

 In February 2009, AARC became the subject of controversy when former patients made allegations of abuse.
 On February 13, the CBC newsmagazine the fifth estate aired an investigative report called "Powerless", in which former patients and staff at AARC alleged mistreatment of patients.
 Vause denied the allegations.
 In 2009, AARC opened a legal case against the CBC, several CBC reporters, and four ex-patients.

+In 2021, the litigation against the CBC was settled to the satisfaction of AARC and the CBC and there was no admission of liability by the CBC.